-Yangon northern district judge Ye Lwin said Wa Lone violated the colonial-era Official Secrets Act when they obtained confidential documents during their reporting on the killing by the security forces of Rohingya villagers.
+Yangon northern district judge Ye Lwin said Wa Lone violated the colonial-era Official Secrets Act when they obtained confidential documents during their reporting on the killing of Rohingya villagers by security forces in Rakhine state.

 "The defendants ... have breached Official Secrets Act section 3.1.c, and are sentenced to seven years," the judge said, according to Reuters News Agency.

 Wa Lone, 32, and Kyaw Soe Oo, 28, had pleaded not guilty earlier this year, arguing they were doing their jobs as reporters, did not collect or copy documents, and did nothing to harm the state’s interests.